 All Energy Garden projects gardens are 100% community owned and led, from the gardens themselves to the development of new renewable energy projects.

-Donations from ecolibrium members to the Energy Revolution project in 2021 will go towards supporting Energy Garden continued development of community owned renewable energy projects in 2022 and beyond.
+2021: Donations from ecolibrium members to the Energy Revolution project in 2021 went towards supporting Energy Garden’s continued development of community-owned renewable energy projects in 2022.
 A typical project size will be 250 kWp generating around 270 MWh of electricity and saving around 57,000 tonnes CO2 each year.
 The revenue from these solar projects will support the development and maintenance of community gardens across the London Overground, bringing benefit to the environment, commuters and local people.

-ecolibrium investment will help the project build on four key strands of work:
+ecolibrium members’ investment will help the project build on four key strands of work:

 Renewable Energy projects: Developing new, community-owned projects on transport infrastructure and beyond.
 Energy Garden’s first project delivered a 231 kWp solar array at the GTR Traincare Depot in Streatham.
 These sites are well suited to the installation of solar PV arrays given the large roof area, south facing pitched roof and high onsite usage.
 Energy Garden is also working with other partners, such as the NHS, to expand delivery beyond the rail network.